This post is a follow-up post to my previous post Optimizing WordPress hosted on Windows.

 CDN URL custom domain:

-Open the Azure portal and click the NEW button located all the way down on the right menu.
-At this point click on Everything and then select Storage, cache + backup.
+Open the Azure portal and click the NEW button located down on the right menu.
+At this point, click on Everything and then select Storage, cache + backup.
 Within the selection pane, select Storage and click the Create button located at the bottom of the page.

-Now provide a name (I’m using the name of my blog), a tier, your subscription and location.
-I would recommend selecting a location close to where your WP site is hosted, all will be populated within the Azure CDN later.
-If you are hosting your WP site within azure, you could include this storage account within an existing Azure Resources Group.
-If not, just create a new one.
+Now provide a name (I’m using the name of my blog), a tier, your subscription, and location.
+I would recommend selecting a location close to where your WP site is hosted.
+All will be populated within the Azure CDN later.
+If you are hosting your WP site within Azure, you could include this storage account within an existing Azure Resources Group.
+If not, create a new one.
 Azure Resources Groups aren’t available within the old Azure Portal.

 Open the storage account you’ve just created and click on Containers within the main pane.
 Click on ADD located within the top of the new configuration pane.
-Provide a name (i’m using blog) and make sure to select the Access type Blob: Access blobs via anonymous requests.
+Please provide a name (i’m using blog) and make sure to select the Access type Blob: Access blobs via anonymous requests.